 As more and more parents are choosing sports camps and other structured activities, kids are at a greater risk of experiencing sports-related injuries, from minor bumps and bruises, to potentially significant muscle and bone injuries.
 They are even at greater risk for concussions.

 In general, there is often a higher risk of injury in part because kids are just playing a lot more and, in many cases, at a much higher level.
 Parents need to be on the lookout for injuries that could cause more damage than what can be easily noticed, specifically when it comes to the head, neck and spine.

-Tips to keep kids injury-free are:
+Some tips to keep kids injury-free this summer include:

 Recognize injuries and get help early - Make sure your child understands he or she should talk with you or someone they trust at camp and seek help if experiencing pain or something that “just doesn’t feel right.”

 Stress the importance of stretching (warming up) - Stretching is an important prevention technique that should become habit for all young children before starting an activity or sport.
 Ask the onsite teachers about if stretching is available before and after activities.